hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/04_permissions_and_environment_variables.md

 The final triplet shows us what everyone who isn't the file's owner, or in the file's group, can do.
 In this case, it's `r--` again, so everyone on the system can look at the file's contents.

 To change permissions, we use the `chmod` command (whose name stands for "change mode").
-Let's make our README.txt file **inaccessible** to all users other than you and your group, currently they are able to read it:
+Let's make our README.txt file **inaccessible** to all users other than you and the group the file belong to (you, in this case), currently they are able to read it:

 ```bash
 $ ls -l ~/unix_workshop/README.txt